 I need to track my time and activity at work, and I suspect there may be ways that my computer could help me with this. [more inside]

 Pottering around NYC: I work near 34th St/Herald Square and have huge gaps in my work schedule.
 Help me find nearby places (walking distance or only a couple subway stops at the most) where I can escape the office?
 Slightly narrowing constraints inside: [more inside]

+I remember a song from around 2008 that was tagged the bravery- time wont let you go.
+Ive basically listened to both their sun and moon album but its not one of those songs.
+It starts with a strong piano and and its kinda slow but the drums are prominent in the song.
 Its killing me and i cant find it anywhere.
 I can half remember it in my head and it sounds like it could be by the bravery but im not excluding similar sounding artists like the editors.
 Cant remember any lyrics though!

 At the beginning of Cirillo's paper on using and implementing the Pomdoro technique, there is a metaphysical justification about how we perceive time that is optimal.
 It seems opposed to the Pomodoro technique.
 Has anyone justified it? [more inside]

 I have a few hours waiting in an airport, i know most of the art history documents, but does anyone know any examples of brilliant long reads, in theology, music criticism, general culture and the like, that could keep me entertained, in downloadable pdfs.

 I'm running my first marathon in a few months and need your advices! [more inside]